Jobs for New England Member Frequently Asked Questions

 How does Traditional JNE work?

 JNE provides 0% rate Classic Advances (principal paid at maturity) to members in terms from one- through 10-year maturities to support eligible small businesses in New England.
-In the current round, JNE funds are limited to $150,000 in subsidy per member for the program year.
+In the current round, JNE funds are limited to $200,000 in interest-rate subsidy per member for the program year.
 (A per-member JNE subsidy limit of $100,000 was established for the August 17 funding release, which includes previous amounts committed to each member.
 For this funding round, any member who has reached the $100,000 limit is not eligible to participate.)

 How are Traditional JNE funds allocated?

 Applications are considered on a first-come, first-served basis in this round.
 The subsidy represents the present value of FHLBank Boston’s cost to fund the 0% rate JNE advance.
-JNE advances may be requested through multiple project requests, provided that the aggregate subsidy allocated to all projects of a single member funded does not exceed $150,000 in a single funding round.
+JNE advances may be requested through multiple project requests, provided that the aggregate subsidy allocated to all projects of a single member funded does not exceed $200,000 in a single funding round.
 (A per-member JNE subsidy limit of $100,000 was established for the August 17 funding release, which includes previous amounts committed to each member.
 For this funding round, any member who has reached the $100,000 limit is not eligible to participate.)

 How does the application process work?